Common Reporting Standard and the Foreign Account Tax Compliance Act (FATCA)

 OECD Multilateral Convention

-Australia signed the OECD Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS on 7 June 2017.
+Domestic law to give effect to the OECD Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS which was signed by Australia on 7 June 2017 is now enacted.
 The Multilateral Instrument (MLI) provides participating jurisdictions with a means to swiftly modify its bilateral treaties to implement measures developed as part of the OECD/G20 BEPS Project without having to negotiate changes on a treaty-by-treaty basis.
-Domestic law to give effect to the MLI has been enacted, and Australia has since deposited its instrument of ratification with the OECD.
-This means that the MLI has effect for applicable Covered Tax Agreements as early as 1 January 2019.
+Australia has since deposited its instrument of ratification with the OECD which means that the MLI has effect for applicable Covered Tax Agreements from as early as 1 January 2019.

 The Commissioner of Taxation is required to publish limited information about the tax affairs of public and foreign-owned companies with ‘total income’ of AUD 100 million or more for an income year, and Australian-owned private companies with total income of at least AUD 200 million for an income year, as reported in the entity’s tax return, and those with a liability to pay the PRRT.
 The published information discloses the entity’s name, Australian Business Number, total income, taxable income, and tax payable.

 The Australian government has encouraged all companies (annual turnover of AUD 100 million or more) to adopt a Voluntary Tax Transparency Code (TTC) for increased public disclosure of their tax information.